 4 key credit moves for 20-somethings

-What you can do now to boost your credit score and build the foundation for your financial future.
+What you can do now to boost your credit score and build the foundation for your financial future

 Here’s a look at four important steps that can help you build a solid credit history.

-1. Pay your bills on time and in full
+Pay your bills on time and in full

 Payment history accounts for just over a third of your credit score.
-Credit scorer FICO® recommends that you always pay your bills on time to avoid late fees and negative marks on your credit report.
+Credit scorer FICO recommends that you always pay your bills on time to avoid late fees and negative marks on your credit report.
 While credit cards and loans almost certainly appear on your credit report, other billers, such as utilities and cell phones, sometimes report payment histories too (especially if you’re late paying).
 So paying on time is important for all your bills.

-2. Consider tools to rebuild your credit
+Consider tools to help establish credit

 Another option to build credit: If you have a parent or other family member with good credit who’s willing to make you an authorized user on his or her account, doing so can help you develop your credit history.

-3. Don’t use all your credit
+Don't use all your credit

 Lenders don’t like to see you use all your available credit, even if you pay it off each month.
 Try to keep your borrowing below 30 percent of your total available credit.
 This is called your credit utilization rate.